Package 'themis'

 Description

-step_rose() creates a specification of a recipe step that generates sample of synthetic data by enlarging the features space of minority and majority class example.
+step_rose() creates a specification of a recipe step that generates samples of synthetic data by enlarging the feature space of minority and majority class examples.
 Using ROSE::ROSE().

 Usage